 Engage in Multiple Days of Events!

-The core conference will be three days, with workshops and numerous CTBUH Committee and Leader meetings on the first day, preceding two full days of conference presentations and activities.
+The core conference will be three days, with workshops and the CTBUH Leaders Meeting on the first day, preceding two full days of conference presentations and activities.
 Delegates will have opportunities to tour various buildings around Singapore on the fourth day of the Conference, and travel to another exciting city of urban development in the region, Kuala Lumpur, on the fifth day.

 Humanizing High Density—People, Nature & the Urban Realm

 As the world moves toward becoming 70 percent urbanized by 2050, expansive thinking and planning needs to be undertaken now, urgently, in order to ensure that cities can be places where people can thrive.
-To achieve this, we must do more than simply increase density – we need to integrate tall buildings into the urban and societal fabric, such that they become part of the physical and cultural infrastructure as never before.
+To achieve this, we must do more than simply increase density—we need to integrate tall buildings into the urban and societal fabric, such that they become part of the physical and cultural infrastructure as never before.
 Transportation, public facilities, open space and commercial functions all need to be holistically synchronized and pivoted toward positive outcomes for a much broader swath of society.

 The 2020 CTBUH Conference, Humanizing High Density—People, Nature & the Urban Realm, focuses on the essential question of how high density can support equitable and healthy living, working and social well-being.
 It brings issues of livability to the forefront of the discourse about future cities, concerned with achieving equity in housing, making better social spaces at multiple horizons, mitigating the effects of climate change, and developing architecture and urban designs that are appropriate for local environmental and cultural conditions.

 There is no better place to have this urgent conversation about tomorrow than in Singapore.
 The city-state, once one of the poorest in Asia at its inception in the early 1960s, committed to a concerted effort to improve quality of life for all citizens, and to become a major commercial, finance, shipping and innovation hub in the process.